 It took us decades to build our illogical urban-suburban-commuter-nightmare.
 It will take even longer to fix it.
 So the solution is to forget fixing it and instead break it.

 Various schemes to force people from their cars to public transportation that does not work will not have a large enough impact and is simply tinkering around the edges.
-We can’t force commuters to use a largely unusable public transportation system.
-Too many of our existing systems are a failure when it comes to transporting workers from the suburbs to their destinations in our cities.
-They fail because they turn a shorter car commute into a much longer public transportation commute.
-They fail because they cannot transport most people with anything remotely close to door-to-door service.
+We can’t force suburban commuters to use a largely unusable public transportation system to take them to their destinations in our cities.
+These systems fail because they turn a shorter car commute into a much longer public transportation commute.
+They fail because they cannot transport most suburban people with anything usably close to door-to-door service.

 Public transportation suffers badly from the last mile syndrome, which in our country is more like the last five or even ten miles or worse.
 In the suburbs, getting to the train station can often require a car or bus.
 Even if you were within a thirty-minute walk or bike ride to a train station, inclement freezing or wet weather would make this impractical for many.